 From Aid 1 (Salt Flats), head north following the same flagging for almost three more miles, and then turn east following the same flagging and then pin-flags for about another 3 miles where you’ll reach Aid Station 2 (Now known as NO Post), at 15.5 miles.

 You’ll have transitioned off the salt and will now be on the classic firm sand of the salt basin.
 It’s a little like running on the beach near the water line.
 The big post stuck in the salt here is a mysterious relic from the past and serves as a great marker for the aid station.

-From Lone Post, follow pin-flags north for just over a mile where you’ll intersect the hard-pack, dirt road that connects
+From NO Post, follow pin-flags north for just over a mile where you’ll intersect the hard-pack, dirt road that connects

 Floating Island to Silver Island, turn left following the big flour arrows and pin-flags and head west on that road.
 Follow this road due west for a mile and a half, where it enters the brushy landscape at the foot of Silver Island.
 The road ultimately winds around to head south, where it joins the Silver Island Loop road.
 Follow the flour arrows and pin-flagging South, then continue following the pin-flags to Aid Station 3 (Cobb Peak Rd), at 22.6 miles and prepare for the first real climb of the run.